jcuffney/numismatics/docs/Ideation.md

 - what api's exist for this?
     - how do I get lots of images of coins for training
     - how do I get data on a given coin?  would I need to scrape some website to do this?
+- Looks like Apple has a Vision library - and AWS uses Deep Lens for Real time Object Detection

 ## Limiting Scope